-About the Department of Intensive Medicine and Forensic Studies
+About the Department of Intensive Medicine, Emergency Medicine and Forensic Studies

 It teaches courses for two 3-year Bachelor degree programmes (Paramedic; Social Pathology and Logistics of High-Risk Situations) and one 2-year Master's degree (Intensive Care).